-13.27.330 Discharge Pursuant to an MPDES General Permit
+13.27.330 Discharge Pursuant to an MPDES Permit

-The prohibition of discharges shall not apply to any discharge regulated under an MPDES General Permitpermit issued and administered by MDEQ, provided that the discharger is in full compliance with all requirements of the permit and other applicable laws or regulations.
-Compliance with an applicable MPDES General Permitpermit governing discharges into the MS4storm water system shall be considered compliance with this chapter.
+The prohibition of discharges shall not apply to any discharge regulated under an MPDES permit issued and administered by MDEQ, provided that the discharger is in full compliance with all requirements of the permit and other applicable laws or regulations.
+Compliance with an applicable MPDES permit governing discharges into the storm water system shall be considered compliance with this chapter.

-13.27.340 Noncompliance with an MPDES General Permit
+13.27.340 Noncompliance with an MPDES Permit

-Any storm water discharge within the City limits that would constitute a violation of an MPDES General Permitpermit and any amendments, revisions, or re-issuance thereto, when either separately considered or when combined with other discharges, is prohibited.
+Any storm water discharge within the City limits that would constitute a violation of an MPDES permit and any amendments, revisions, or re-issuance thereto, when either separately considered or when combined with other discharges, is prohibited.
 Liability for any such discharge shall be the responsibility of the person causing or responsible for the discharge.
-The City is not liable for violations under another MPDES General Permit holder's jurisdiction.

-All owners or operators shall comply with applicable federal and state laws, including those related to facility personnel, training, training records, training record maintenance, maintenance of notification procedures, and implementation of notification requirements for spill response, to ensure containment, cleanup, and immediate notification to the owner or operator of the MS4.storm water system.
-Persons responsible for spills are to comply with applicable state and federal notification requirements to ensure containment, clean up, and immediate notification to the owner or operator of the MS4storm water system.
+All owners or operators shall comply with applicable federal and state laws, including those related to facility personnel, training, training records, training record maintenance, maintenance of notification procedures, and implementation of notification requirements for spill response, to ensure containment, cleanup, and immediate notification to the owner or operator of the storm water system.
+Persons responsible for spills are to comply with applicable state and federal notification requirements to ensure containment, clean up, and immediate notification to the owner or operator of the storm water system.